South Jersey Legal Ethics Lawyers

 Similar to a doctor who fails to provide a reasonable standard of care, an apparent breach of legal ethics can make a lawyer susceptible to a malpractice suit.
 Legal malpractice lawsuits are often filed by clients who feel that they were not adequately represented, but they can also be filed by third parties who were adversely affected by a lawyer’s actions.

 Some common reasons behind legal malpractice lawsuits are:

-- Billing issues, such as misplacing client funds or refusal to pay moneys owed
+- Billing issues, such as misplacing client funds or refusal to pay money owed

-- Conflict of interest (whether or not it was known to the attorney)
+- Conflict of interest (whether it was known to the attorney)